geosentry/terrarium/README.md

 1. A Service Account needs to be created and registered with Earth Engin.
 Refer to the [guide on creating and registering service accounts](https://developers.google.com/earth-engine/guides/service_account) for Earth Engine.
 2. Grant the ``Storage Object Admin`` IAM role to the Service Account.
 This allows it to perform exports to a Cloud Storage Bucket.
 3. Generate a key for the Service Account and store it somewhere safe.
+4. Set the path to this key file in the ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable.
-4. **Terrarium** requires the contents of this file as a bytes string to authenticate the Earth Engine Session.
+5. **Terrarium** uses this environment variable to point to the credentials used to authenticate the Earth Engine Session.

 #### Google Maps Platform
 Authentication for the Google Maps APIs are done using an API Key.
 The **Terrarium** package currently uses the **Geocoding API** for reverse coding and address resolution.
 API Keys can be created with the steps specified in this [guide](https://developers.google.com/maps/gmp-get-started#create-project).